CamCashGrl teamUpdated April 20266 min read

 Missing context

 Your best and worst sessions probably have explainable differences — time of day, which fans were present, whether you had a goal active, how long you streamed.
-But if you're not tracking these variables, you can't identify the pattern and replicate your best conditions.
+But if you're not tracking these variables, you can't identify the pattern.

-Session-level analysis — tracking when tips came in, who contributed most, and how your pace changed over the session — lets you identify what drives your best performances.
-Once you see it, you can engineer for it instead of hoping it happens.
+Session-level analysis — tracking when tips came in, who contributed most, and how your pace changed — lets you identify what drives your best performances and engineer for it.

 The Pattern Behind All 6 Causes